alidu-2025/Blackwell-Electronics-customer-buying-patterns/README.md

 # Blackwell-Electronics-customer-buying-patterns
-I conducted EDA and Building a Classification on customer buying patterns
+I conducted EDA and Building a Classification Model on customer buying patterns